Civic Engagement Topical Module (2023)

 b.
 Organizing activities focused on important social, economic, or political issues

 c.
-Being an informed and active citizen
+Being an informed and active participant in campus, local, state, or national issues

 d.
 Being involved in an organization or group focused on important social, economic, or political issues